sayali-sargar/Ola-Ride-Analysis/README.md

 ## Problem Statement

-Ola operates at a large scale with thousands of ride bookings happening every day.Understanding booking success rates, ride cancellations, revenue patterns, and customer experience is important to improve operational efficiency and service quality.This project aims to analyze Ola ride data to identify key trends, issues, and opportunities for improvement.
+Ola operates at a large scale with thousands of ride bookings happening every day.
+Understanding booking success rates, ride cancellations, revenue patterns, and customer experience is important to improve operational efficiency and service quality.
+This project aims to analyze Ola ride data to identify key trends, issues, and opportunities for improvement.

 ## Project Objectives